 The most effective way to protect your pet from dental disease is through professional cleanings.
 We perform thorough cleanings, including the area beneath the gums that you can’t see or access at home.

 If your pet has brown/yellow teeth, bad breath, or is having difficulty eating, these could all be signs of dental disease.
+However, a large majority of pets have dental disease long before we notice it as owners.
 Please call us at (256) 383-2626 today to learn more and schedule your pet’s dental cleaning.

 “I just wanted to let you and your awesome staff know just how much I appreciate the wonderful care you gave to little Sophie.